Gayle Creasey UKCP

 Mindfulness has a positive affect on physical problems such as heart disease, hypertension and chronic pain.
 It also improves concentration and attention, and strengthens the immune response, helping to defend against illness.

-I offer one to one mindfulness training and run 8 week Mindfulness Based Cognitive Therapy courses (MBCT).
+I offer one to one mindfulness training and run 8 week mindfulness group courses (MBSR/MBCT).
 Please see my website for details about current courses and monthly mindfulness half day workshops.

 Training, qualifications & experience